 Overview of the Top 10 Products for sensitive stomachs and skin

-The Hill’s brand is well known for applying an effective scientific approach to developing dog food based on the different needs of various breeds and age groups; their specially formulated recipe for sensitive stomach and skin is no exception.
+The Hill’s brand is well known for applying an effective scientific approach to developing dog food based on the different needs of various breeds (like the Shollie and Saint Berdoodle) and age groups; their specially formulated recipe for sensitive stomach and skin is no exception.

 It’s made from high quality ingredients that have been selected for their nutritional properties such as Omega-6 fatty acids to promote a healthy coat, carefully chosen antioxidants for sensitive stomachs and vitamins C and E for improved immunity.

 Hill’s is a complete dog food that is nutritionally balanced and it’s been made with simple ingredients that are easy to digest, which makes it ideal for dogs that suffer from sensitive bowel issues.
-It’s available in different varieties to suit small dogs to large breeds and is either packaged as dry or canned depending on your dog’s needs and preferences.
+It’s available in different varieties to suit small dogs (like Shih Tzu Chihuahuas and Deer Head Chihuahuas) to large breeds like the Goberian and is either packaged as dry or canned depending on your dog’s needs and preferences.

 This dog food is great for dogs with allergies, as well and usually helps to clear them up within weeks of consuming it.
 Also, because of the real ingredients, this food tends to be very filling for dogs, so there’s no chance of them overindulging in it.